10 Laundry Mistakes You Didn’t Know You Were Making

 Don’t Just Sort Lights and Darks

 According to Martha Stewart Living, the more you sort the laundry, the fresher your clothes.
 Separate very dirty or muddy clothes apart from lightly soiled pieces, and heavy or abrasive fabrics like denim from more delicate ones.
 (For denim, turn inside out, wash in cold water on a gentle cycle, and dry at a low temperature to prevent fading.)
 To prevent sheets from twisting, wash each set separately instead of the whole family’s at once, and include smaller items like underwear in the load.
 According to Donna Smallin Kuper, author of The One-Minute Cleaner, the items help prevent twisting because they have different tumble patterns.
-Also, check out these small space laundry room organization ideas.
+Also, check out these small space laundry room organization ideas and the top rated laundry products on Amazon.

 Don’t Put Detergent Directly On Your Clothes

 Believe it or not, there’s a right and wrong way to load the washing machine.
 Real Simple says that for best detergent distribution (read: cleaner clothes), place laundry in first, then add water, and lastly add soap.
 However, if you’re using bleach, add water first, then clothes, and then soap.
-Check how a laundry pedestal can turn your laundry room from an eyesore to a show stopper.
+Speaking of detergent, have you tried laundry detergent sheets yet?
+Oh, and check how a laundry pedestal can turn your laundry room from an eyesore to a show stopper, too.

 Don’t Abuse Your Dryer: Take Care of Your Laundry Appliances